rocketNeck/wecaly_client_001/README.md

-# README
+# wecaly

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+wecaly is a project in the making.
+It is a very early stage social event funding app.

+This application uses:
-* Ruby version
+* Ruby 2.4.0
+* Rails 5.1.4 (api only)

-* System dependencies
+* Postgresql

-* Configuration
+* Simple Command gem

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* jwt gem